General relativity effects in precision spin experimental tests of fundamental symmetries: Relativistic spinning particle in external fields

 The general formalism of the Frenkel-Thomas model describes the motion of the spin in electromagnetic and gravitational (inertial) fields, as a particular case.

 Let us consider a relativistic particle with mass $m$, electric charge $q$, anomalous magnetic moment (AMM) $\mu '$ and EDM $d$,

-where the magnetic anomaly $G = {\frac {g - 2}2}$ with the gyromagnetic factor $g$, and $\eta^{\rm edm}$ characterize the AMM and EDM values, respectively.
+where $G$ is the magnetic anomaly, $G = {\frac {g - 2}2}$, $g$ is the gyromagnetic factor, and $G$ and $\eta^{\rm edm}$ characterize the AMM and EDM values, respectively.
 The dynamics of a particle in the gravitational and electromagnetic fields is described by the system of equations \cite{NelsonEDM,FukuyamaEDM}:

 Here it was convenient to introduce the generalized polarization tensor

 (where $\widetilde{F}{}_{\alpha\beta} = {\frac 12}\epsilon_{\alpha\beta\mu\nu}F^{\mu\nu}$) with components

 or in the 3-vector form